Henry McMahon: Honours in retirement

 In 1920, McMahon was awarded the Order of El Nahda, 1st Class, by Husayn, the new King of the Hejaz.
 In 1925, he was promoted to a Knight of Justice of the Most Venerable Order of the Hospital of Saint John of Jerusalem (KStJ).

 McMahon was one of the founders of the Imperial College Masonic Lodge in 1923, at which time he was also a member of the governing body of Imperial College.

 Personal life

 On 19 October 1886, in Bombay, McMahon married Mary E. Bland, a daughter of F. C. Bland of Derriquin Castle, County Kerry.
 Their daughter Jessica was born in 1887.
 In 1909, at the church of St George's, Hanover Square, London, she married Henry A. Hetherington, of Berechurch Hall, Colchester.

 McMahon and his wife retired to England.
-McMahon died on 29 December 1949.
+McMahon died on 29 December 1949 at the Cadogan Hotel in Sloane Street, Chelsea, where he had been living.
+He was survived by his wife.
 He left an estate valued at £26,918, probate for which was granted to Jessica Merriell Hetherington and Lord Courtauld-Thomson.
 McMahon was buried in the Golders Green Cemetery.